plotly/dash-labs/docs/demos/dashdown_multi_page/pages/multi_page_apps/meta_tags.md

 # Multi-Page Dash App Examples

-### Example: Social Media Meta Tags
+### Example: Social Media Meta Tags, Title, Description and Images

 One of the nice features of this API is that it automatically creates the meta tags used by social media sites like Facebook, Twitter, LinkedIn, and Slack.
 These sites use the app title, description and image to create the card that is displayed when you share a link to your site.
 They are also used in search engine results.

 Find more information on [social media meta tags at Mozilla.org](https://developer.mozilla.org/en-US/docs/Learn/HTML/Introduction_to_HTML/The_head_metadata_in_HTML)
-You may also find [this article](https://css-tricks.com/essential-meta-tags-social-media/) helpful.
+You may also find this [Essential Meta Tags for Social Media article](https://css-tricks.com/essential-meta-tags-social-media/) helpful.

 The example below goes into detail about how to add an image to a page in dash.page_registry and what the meta tags look like.